-Beyond such military actions-or police actions as they are sometimes called there is the condition of allout combat in cities.
+Beyond such military actions-or police actions as they are sometimes called-there is the condition of allout combat in cities.
 One such urban battle was the struggle for Seoul in Korea.
 The arduous character of the fighting should not pass from the consciousness of the US soldier.
 Any city offers tremendous opportunities for defense.
 In Seoul, US forces moved into the city down main thoroughfares.
-The Communists fought at almost every intersection, using roadblocks of rice bags filled with sand and backed up by antitank guns.
-Burke Davis, in an illuminating account of warfare inside a city, describes how the troops moved forward:
+The Communists fought at almost every intersection, using road-blocks of rice bags filled with sand and backed up by antitank guns.
+Burke the machine guns and heavier tank weapons.
+The troops spent about 45 minutes on each barricade in the process.